polimi-solar-tech-lab/how-to/Git.md

 Upload online: `git push origin --all`

-Temporarily saves current changes: `git stash`
+Temporarily save changes without committing: `git stash`
 - `git stash pop` will apply the latest stash and remove it from list
 - `git stash list` will show all stashes